LinkedIn Events: Launch it in 4 Steps

 Promoting events on LinkedIn: what’s best?

-You can both send messages on LinkedIn, but also find the emails of the people you want to invite via LinkedIn, and then launch what is called a campaign, in which you will send several automatic actions, for example :
+Not only can you send messages on LinkedIn, but also find the emails of the people you want to invite via LinkedIn, and then launch what is called a campaign, in which you will send several automatic actions, for example:

 - A message on LinkedIn + An email follow up.

 - One LinkedIn connection request + One LinkedIn message + 2 email follow-ups.

 Thanks to multi-channel, you create a well-segmented base that corresponds to your target, you enrich this base thanks to the email finder.
 Once our tools have found the email of your prospects, all there is to do is send automatic campaigns (it’s marketing automation) in only 4 small clicks and promote your event.

 You’ve published and promoted your LinkedIn events, you’ve used LinkedIn and a cross channel strategy, and now you have plenty of registrants. 🥳

 What do you do before the live event?

 You take care of the nurturing aspect. ✅ (you take care of your registrants to keep them motivated so as to show up on the big day).